Yuri Yoshida: Early life and amateur career

 Yoshida had a successful amateur career and in 2018 she won both the Japan Junior Championship and the Japan Women's Amateur Championship.
 In 2019, she was medalist at the Australian Women's Amateur.

 She represented Japan internationally, and led her team to a runner-up finish behind the United States at the 2018 Espirito Santo Trophy in Ireland, where she finished third individually behind Cho Ayean and Jennifer Kupcho.

 Professional career

 Yoshida turned professional in late 2019 and joined the 2020 LPGA of Japan Tour.
 She won twice on the 2020–21 LPGA of Japan Tour season, and rose to a Women's World Golf Rankings of 77 by September 2021.
 In 2023, she won the World Ladies Championship Salonpas Cup, one of the four majors of the JLPGA.

 Yoshida earned her card for the 2024 LPGA Tour through qualifying school, where she tied for 7th.

+Personal life

+Her younger sister, Rin is also a professional golfer on the LPGA of Japan Tour.